datarobot-oss/custom-models-action/README.md

     - `target_type`: Provide the correct target type for your custom model.
     - `target_name`: Provide the correct target name for your custom model.
     - `model_environment_id`: Provide the DataRobot execution environment required for your custom model.
-      You can find these environments in the DataRobot application, under [**Model Registry** > **Custom Model Workshop** > **Environments**](https://docs.datarobot.com/en/docs/mlops/deployment/custom-models/custom-env.html).
+      You can find these environments in the DataRobot application under [**Model Registry** > **Custom Model Workshop** > **Environments**](https://docs.datarobot.com/en/docs/mlops/deployment/custom-models/custom-env.html).

 4. In any directory in your repository, add a deployment definition YAML file (with any filename)